glhrmfrts/q1compile/q1compile_readme.txt

 Path definitions:

-Tools Dir      - Where the compiler tools are (qbsp.exe, light.exe, vis.exe)
+Tools Dir      - Where the compiler tools are (qbsp.exe, light.exe, vis.exe).
-Work Dir       - Temporary dir to work with files Output Dir     - Where the compiled .bsp and .lit files will be Editor Exe     - The editor executable (optional).
+Work Dir       - Temporary dir to work with files, it MUST NOT be the same as the map source directory.
+Output Dir     - Where the compiled .bsp and .lit files will be.
+Editor Exe     - The editor executable (optional).
-Engine Exe     - The Quake engine executable of your choice Map Source     - The .map file to compile
+Engine Exe     - The Quake engine executable of your choice.
+Map Source     - The .map file to compile.

 ## Tools Preset Files (.pre)